 Advice on supplements

-Do you take supplements such as protein shakes, pre-workout shakes, energy drinks, herbal remedies or vitamins?
+Do you take supplements such as protein shakes, pre-workouts, energy drinks, herbal remedies or vitamins?

 Supplements continue to be a serious issue for New Zealand athletes.
 In the past few years a number of athletes have tested positive to prohibited substances believed to have been ingested through nutritional supplements.
 Each of those athletes faced a ban from all sport of up to four years.

-- By taking a supplement, you accept the risk that it could contain a banned substance, and the possibility of a four-year ban.
+By taking a supplement, you accept the risk that it could contain a banned substance, and the possibility of a ban from sport.

-- DFSNZ or the World Anti-Doping Agency (WADA) does not approve or endorse ANY supplements.
+DFSNZ or the World Anti-Doping Agency (WADA) does not approve or endorse ANY supplement.